Raoul1996/vote-ts-vue/README.md

 ### configure tarvis-ci && upload the static resource to CDN

+*only when some commit push to the master branch, travis will clone the repos and build, then deploy to the server*

 * initial repo by travis command tools

 ```shell
 # travis login via github email and password
 travis login